FimasDevelopment/IndexCertificate/README.md

 #Smart contract

-The contract source code, IndexCertificate, is written in Solidity, Ethereum's language for constructing smart contracts.
+The contract source code, IndexCertificate, is written in Solidity, which is a programming language to setup smart contracts easily.

 #Smart contract structure